aerial-defence/ATAK-UAS-RTSP/README.md

     systemctl status rtsp-simple-server.service

+# ATAK UAS Plugin Settings (current for UASTool 12.0)
-### In ATAK UAS Tool use the following Network Preferences:
+### In ATAK UAS Tool use the following Network Preferences (Video Broadcast Preferences):

- - Video Broadcast Type: Wowza Video
+ - Video Broadcast Destination: RTSP-Push (VMS systems)
- - Destination IP Address: <ip address of the server> i.e. - 192.168.86.232
+ - Video Destination IP Address: <ip address of the server> i.e. - 192.168.86.232
- - Video Destination Port: 554
+ - Video Destination Port: 8554
  - Use SSL: No
- - Video Broadcast Identifier: live/ATAK
+ - Video Broadcast Identifier: live/UAS-OVERWATCH (or other custom name)
+ - Reliable P2P Connection (TCP): Yes

 (The live/ATAK can be changed, but make sure to not put an ending slash)